 The services offered by Devon Audit Partnership are on an annual subscription basis, for a contract period of three years.
 Charges are usually applied via the Local Authorities internal recharge mechanism.
 Charges are detailed in our charging schedule.
 Discounts are available to Federations dependent on the number of schools and budget arrangements.
 As a not for profit organisation we are committed to affordability.
 Where price increases are necessary these will be kept to a minimum and notified annually through the charging schedule.

 Our service conditions for academy schools are the same as local authority schools and will be confirmed in a service contract with you.
-For further information contact David Curnow, Deputy Head of Partnership on 01392 382586 between 9am and 5pm.
+For further information contact Joanne McCormick, Deputy Head of Partnership.

 - SCOMIS provides ICT support to over 550 educational establishments throughout the South West.